garrickdabbs/SFM-Graph-Service/suite/SFMSuiteDesignProposal.md

 - **Influence and Centrality Metrics:** Calculate network metrics that show which entities are most influential or most affected.
 In-degree (number of inputs) and out-degree (outputs) counts for each node are a basic start – they tell which entities receive the most inputs and which provide the most outputs.
 More sophisticated metrics like **betweenness centrality** could identify entities that lie on many paths (acting as intermediaries or bottlenecks in the system).
 These metrics provide a quantitative hint of which parts of the social fabric are key leverage points.
 For example, if an institution has a high out-degree and high betweenness, it might be a critical hub through which many effects flow.
 - **Scenario and Sensitivity Analysis:** The graph structure can be used to simulate the impact of removing or changing a link, even before running a full dynamic simulation.
 By toggling certain deliveries on or off, or by assigning weights and computing aggregated influence, one can compare different configurations.
 The software can support side-by-side comparisons of two SFM variants (e.g. current policy network vs. proposed policy network) to show how the connectivity or feedback loops differ.
 Additionally, if the relationships have weighted values, the tool can generate a **sensitivity matrix** or use matrix algebra to assess how changes propagate.
 For instance, using linear algebra, one could compute if the system has potential runaway positive feedback: in matrix terms, this could involve checking if any eigenvalue of a weighted adjacency matrix exceeds 1 (indicating an amplifying loop).
 Such analysis, drawn from input-output techniques and graph theory, provides early warning of unstable dynamics.

-**Example – Finding Feedback Loops with Python:** Using NetworkX (Python library), we can easily find cycles in the directed graph:
+**Example – Finding Feedback Loops with Python:** Using NetworkX (Python library), I can easily find cycles in the directed graph:

 ```python
 # Assume G is the directed graph from earlier